sekunho/sekun.dev/blog/content/posts/create-rust-binaries-and-docker-images-with-nix/index.md

 to look through different references and the Nix matrix channel just to find a description of an attribute.
 Things aren't as well-documented but there's a lot of community effort to make this less painful.

+Edit (April 24, 2022): Turns out that it actually isn't a static binary, and I've modified the post accordingly.
+The upside is building the Docker image via Nix with `emojied` in it means it's somewhat irrelevant to require it to be a static binary to begin with.
+But it does mean I can't easily distribute it outside `nix`, which is a bummer.
+Maybe I'll hunt for a workaround in the future.
+Right now, I'm not too keen into sinking a lot of time into something I won't benefit from.